 Children and young people can sometimes experience difficulties attending school.
 It is important schools and families work together to understand why a pupil may not be attending school.

-Read more about school attendance and absence on essex.gov.uk
+Read more about school attendance and absence on essex.gov.uk.
+It includes information on Special Educational Needs (SEND) and Emotionally Based School Avoidance.

 Emotionally-Based School Avoidance (EBSA)